EnlitHamster/VtkUnityWorkbenchSource/README.md

 You may build the VtkToUnity plugin yourself, e.g. to extend the code and add new functions:

 1. Build a modified version of VTK
-	* Follow the [instructions](VtkModifications#vtktounity-plugin-vtk-modifications) in the 'VtkModifications' folder
+	* Follow the [instructions](https://gitlab.com/3dheart_public/vtktounityplugin/-/tree/master/VtkModifications) in the 'VtkToUnityPlugin\VtkModifications' folder
 2. Build the plugin
-	* Follow the [instructions](VtkToUnityPlugin#vtktounity-plugin-build-instructions) in the 'VtkToUnityPlugin' folder
+	* Follow the [instructions](https://gitlab.com/3dheart_public/vtktounityplugin) in the 'VtkToUnityPlugin' folder

 This will copy the write the updated plugin you build over the one pulled from gitlab.